Luke Kennard: High school career

 Kennard attended Franklin High School in Franklin, Ohio near Dayton.
 As a senior, he was named the Parade National Player of the Year.
 He was named the Ohio Gatorade Basketball Player of the Year as junior and senior.
-He was also a star quarterback in football, and though he shot with his left hand in basketball, he threw with his right hand in football.
+He also played high school football, lettering for three years as a quarterback.
+And though he shot with his left hand in basketball, he threw with his right hand in football.

 Finishing high school, Kennard was one of the most sought after recruits in the nation.
 He was ranked as the No. 24 prospect in his recruiting class by ESPN.
 Kennard committed to Duke University to play college basketball during his junior year of high school.
 He finished his career with the second most points in Ohio history, three spots ahead of LeBron James.
 He was a McDonald's All-American selection.

 In 2020, it was announced that Franklin High would retire Kennard's number 10.